Are you worried about your career with the recession approaching?

 3. Refresh & Refine Your Resume

-Download my FREE resume refresh template to update your resume and add any new skills or certification that you may have have learned at your existing role.
+Download my FREE resume refresh template to update your resume or try my NEW Refine Your Resume Course!
 Tweak your resume to include the job title you want as well as the keywords associated with your potential job functions.
 Include the relevant keywords associated with the position you’re seeking.
-Use updated job description from roles your interested to help align your resume language to the companies mission or hiring needs to get noticed!
+Use updated job descriptions from roles you are interested to help align your resume language to the company’s mission or hiring needs to get noticed!

 TIP: Invest in additional skills and certificates during this time

-- Salesforce Admin, G4 Google Analytics, LinkedIn Fundementals
+- Salesforce Admin, G4 Google Analytics, LinkedIn Fundamentals

 4. Optimize Your LinkedIn Profile

 If you’re like many professionals, you probably created a LinkedIn profile and occasionally go back to add more connections.
 However, there is so much more you can do with this platform to advance your career & get noticed by recruiters.
 Your LinkedIn profile should contain “strategic keywords” for your industry or role.

 TIP: if you need help finding keywords to add to your profile – do this:

 Step 1: go to LinkedIn and search for roles that you are interested in

 Step 2: use the keywords you find in the job descriptions to help align your profile to the skills and keywords hiring managers are searching.